Battle of Nancy: Background

-The battle
+Battle

 After a march lasting some two hours, the center force emerged from the wooded slopes slightly to the rear of the Burgundian position and formed up in a wedge formation.
-The early notes of the Swiss horns sounded thrice, and the Swiss charged downhill into the Burgundian positions.
+The early notes of the Swiss horns sounded three times, and the Swiss charged downhill into the Burgundian positions.
 The artillery attempted to retrain on the center force but could not elevate enough to be effective; the single volley discharged killed but two men.
-Although the right wing Burgundian cavalry held off the Swiss rivals, most of the Swiss infantry pushed on to engage the outnumbered Burgundian infantry square in a one-sided fight.
+Although the right-wing Burgundian cavalry held off the Swiss rivals, most of the Swiss infantry pushed on to engage the outnumbered Burgundian infantry square in a one-sided fight.
 The vanguard threw back the Burgundian left wing and put the artillery to flight.
-As Charles attempted vainly to stem the center force's advance by transferring troops from his left flank, the weight of numbers arrayed against him became overwhelming, and the once proud army of Burgundy started to melt away in flight.
+As Charles attempted vainly to stem the center force's advance by transferring troops from his left flank, the weight of numbers arrayed against him became overwhelming, and the Burgundian forces started to break apart and retreat.

 It is thought that during the fight Charles said: "I struggle against a spider who is everywhere at once," signifying the large amount of Swiss infantry.

-Determined to the last, Charles and his staff tried in vain to rally the broken army, but without success.
-His small band was carried with the flight until eventually surrounded by a party of Swiss.
-A halberdier quickly swung at the Duke's head and landed a deadly blow directly on his helmet.
-He was seen to fall but the battle flowed on around him.
-It was three days until the Duke's disfigured body was finally found and positively identified amongst the detritus of the slaughter.
+Charles and his staff unsuccessfully attempted to rally the Burgundian army.
+His small band was carried with the fleeing army until eventually surrounded by the pursuing Swiss army.
+A halberdier swung at the Duke's head and landed a deadly blow directly on his helmet.
+He was seen to fall but the battle continued, and his death went unnoticed by the opposing army.
+It was two days later that the Duke's body was found, already stripped by pillagers, and carried into Nancy.

 Most of Charles' army was killed during the battle and their retreat.
 Only the few who retreated over 50 km to Metz survived.
 Contemporary chronicles record that the killing of retreating soldiers continued for three days after the battle and that for 5–6 leagues (15–18 mi) the road was covered with the dead.
-Some of the soldiers who reached Metz were still so afraid of the pursuing army that they threw themselves into the icy moat in the hope that they could swim to the city.
+Some of the soldiers who reached Metz were reportedly still so afraid of the pursuing army that they threw themselves into the moat in the hope that they could swim to the city.